startin-blox/sib-core/README.md

   By default, all displayed fields are direct children of `<sib-display>`.
 Make sure you don't give your set the same name as a field as it would result in an infinite loop.
 - **`widget-xyz`**: The widget to be used to display the `xyz` field.
 By default, the widget used is `<sib-display-div>`.
 Cf the **[Display widgets](#display-widgets)** section below for more info.
+- **`default-widget`**: The widget to use for all the fields, except if a specific one is defined for a field.
 - **`multiple-xyz`**: Show field `xyz` as multiple field containing one widget for each child.
 Multiple widget can be specified, example: `multiple-skills="my-custom-multiple-widget"`.
 If argument is used without value, default multiple widget is used.
 Cf the **[Multiple widgets](#multiple-widgets)** section below for more info.
   - **`each-label-xyz`**: Used with `multiple-xyz`, label of each child of multiple widget
   - **`each-class-xyz`**: Used with `multiple-xyz`, class of each child of multiple widget